Rietveld Uncut 2018, photo by Marta Capilla

 Rietveld Uncut 2017, photo by Menno van Winden

-Rietveld Uncut celebrates its tenth anniversary!
+Rietveld Uncut celebrated its tenth anniversary!

 Rietveld Uncut is an annual exhibition of the Gerrit Rietveld Academie.